gvwilson/sensibleadventures/nardica/nardica.md

 "This and my neurological tweaks don't get along as well as they were meant to.
 If I don't re-set every few years, my nervous system will start to shut down.
-I used to be able to get what I needed from a lab in Nairobi, but since the civil war re-started..."
+I used to be able to get it fixed in Nairobi, but since the civil war re-started..."
 He shrugged.
 "As far as I know,